Nebre38-169/Projet_MLA_Abnormal-Activity-in-video/README.md

 3) then you have to separate the file Temporal_Anomaly_Annotation_for_Testing_Videos.txt in temporal_annotation_normal_videos.txt and temporal_annotation_normal_videos.txt.

 ### Executing program

 * To run our project, just execute the Notebook Demo.ipynb

+* The weights of our trained model are located in checkpoint.zip.
+You can load the weights and evaluate/test our model.

 ## Authors